-Goal: Height of buildings should be consistent within height range of the overall context of the surrounding properties.
-Variation of height within this range is encouraged.
-Variation of height within this range is encouraged; while buildings are encouraged to align facade elements with tops of adjacent buildings, overall building height is not necessarily intended to be uniform from one building to another.
+Goal: Variation of height is encouraged; while buildings are encouraged to align façade elements with tops of adjacent buildings, overall building height does not necessarily need to be uniform from one building to another.

 - a.
-Allow the greatest height and bulk of the building on Massachusetts Avenue with a diminution in height and bulk as the project approaches the lower residential uses in abutting areas (see streetwalls and setbacks). - b.
+Allow the greatest height and bulk of the building on Massachusetts Avenue with a diminution in height and bulk as the project approaches the lower residential uses in abutting areas - b.
 Consider opportunities to maintain and enhance views to significant historic structures when composing building height and bulk. - c.
-In street wall situations it is desirable to relate architectural elements of new construction to the significant architectural elements including cornice heights on adjacent buildings. - d.
-The combined length of any two adjacent facades should not exceed 220'.
+In street wall situations it is desirable to relate architectural elements of new construction to the significant architectural elements including cornice heights on adjacent buildings.